January 2020 Yojana:- Download PDF Here

 - While industrial development invariably creates more jobs in any region, possibilities of adverse effects on the environment also increase.

-- Indiscriminate degradation of environment in the name of economic progress is unwarranted.
+- Indiscriminate degradation of the environment in the name of economic progress is unwarranted.

 - Growth without environmental safety can prove to be counterproductive in the long-run.